defenseunicorns/delivery-aws-iac/doc/adr/0013-opinionated-tofu-aws-wrapper-modules.md

     need to know the name of the EKS cluster before the cluster is created in order to set tags for internal load balancing.
 The context makes the names deterministic.
 - Add one layer with Defense Unicorns opinions around official AWS modules.
 (Don't wrap our wrappers)
+  - This layer shall be highly opinionated.
+We'll be removing most choices in favor of "classes" of settings based on context.
+  - All defaults for the official aws module shall be captured in a single file. (i.e.: `local-aws-eks-official-defaults.tf`).
+    This enables programmatic updates from the source module and ensures that defaults do not get changed out from under us.
+  - We'll be removing most options in favor of decisions.
+This doesn't mean we can't add flexibility later, but we will start with stronger opinions with options based on UDS bundle needs.
+Examples...
+    - Kubernetes version shall be fixed in the module.
+    - Node group options will be fixed for core (specific instances labeled for Keycloak sso)
+    - Providing public access for bundle development or impact level 2 shall be via a transit gateway into an IL5 private deployment.
+    - GPU node group for EKS based on LeadfrogAI requirements is still a conditional option.
 - Organize wrapper module vars by what's required versus optional with secrets broken out.
   - Use high level cloud ownership context to guide breakdown of top level config object parameters.
     Make it obvious where to start with settings related to the following.